ericps1/crts/README.md

 In time, CRTS will be able to connect with any cognitive radio with only few modifications.
 As of now, CRTS can run with any custom cognitive engine developed through the provided Extensible Cognitive Radio (ECR) API.
 Through the ECR, developers can deploy real cognitive radios built from their custom cognitive engines and then evaluate their performance with CRTS.
-By providing accessible and customizable waveforms, the ECR enables developers to focus on their true interests, cognitive engine algorithms, without being bogged in implementation of every option they wish to be made available to their cognitive engines.
+By providing accessible and customizable waveforms, the ECR enables developers to focus on their cognitive engine algorithms, without being bogged in implementation of every aspect of the signal processing.
 The waveforms of the ECR are based on the
 [OFDM Frame Generator](http://liquidsdr.org/doc/tutorial_ofdmflexframe.html)
 of